 Nothing says “healthy” like a good salad, but the dressing you choose can totally derail your best intentions.
 Unfortunately, most store-bought dressings are loaded with extra fat and calories.
 On top of that, the processing required can mean extra additives that make your salad not-so-natural.
 The next time you’re shopping, Eating Well suggests taking a look at the ingredients list before purchasing your go-to dressing.
 “It may alarm you that something so simple has so many ingredients that you’ve probably never heard of,” Eating Well writes.

 Some of those ingredients are to preserve the dressing while others are to improve the texture, Eating Well explains.
-But if you’re really looking to make your salad worth eating, it’s best to choose dressings that are based in olive oil, the Concord Medical Weight Loss Center advises.
+But if you’re really looking to make your salad worth eating, it’s best to choose dressings that are based in olive oil.
 To ensure freshness (and no added ingredients you can’t pronounce), you can even make your own versions like this Simple Vinaigrette from Serious Eats.

 Nothing is better for a classic weekend breakfast like smothering your pancakes or waffles with sweet, velvety syrup.
 But if you’re picking up something other than pure maple syrup, you’re basically soaking your breakfast in a chemical bath.
 As the Fooducate blog explains, those chemicals range from preservatives to potential obesity triggers, none of which you should be eating.